-Parents/carers picking up/collecting pupils from school Contracting coronavirus - staff, pupils, public Н Parents are not permitted into the school building to hand over children [including nursery/early years if this can be done outdoors].
+toilets/staff room/changing rooms. [see also section on use of communal areas] Parents/carers picking up/collecting pupils from school Contracting coronavirus - staff, pupils, public Н Parents are not permitted into the school building to hand over children [including nursery/early years if this can be done outdoors].
 During periods of high transmission, parents are requested to wear face coverings during busy times whilst on school premises.
 Supervising staff maintain social distancing with parents and have access to a face mask.
 School digital communications channels are used to engage and advise parents on protective steps being taken and associated requirements, such as not attending if they or their child is symptomatic.
 L ALL PARENTS/CARERS to drop off classes and pick up outdoors around the school site to limit classes mixing.
 All encouraged to wear masks on site and keep social distances Use of School Transport (external provision only) Contracting coronavirus - staff, pupils, transport provider Н Steps taken to ensure anyone who becomes symptomatic does not use School Transport.
 The school encourages pupils to walk or cycle to school where possible.
 Providers have taken steps to adapt vehicle use in accordance with NCC School Transport Risk Assessment for Coronavirus.
-A review has been undertaken by the school of dedicated transport use and consideration has been given to: • Maintaining groupings where possible so pupils sit within the year groups. [this measure will help in reducing the risk of transmission and assist if bubble groups needs to be reintroduced if there is an outbreak - see outbreak management plan]. • The use of hand sanitiser before boarding and after disembarking is encouraged via messages to parents. • supporting use of face coverings for pupils in Year 7 M Children under the age of 3 should not wear face coverings.
+A review has been undertaken by the school of dedicated transport use and consideration has been given to: • Maintaining groupings where possible so pupils sit within the year groups. [this measure will help in reducing the risk of transmission and assist if bubble groups needs to be reintroduced if there is an outbreak - see outbreak management plan]. М Children under the age of 3 should not wear face coverings.
 Children aged from 3-10 can wear face coverings if they are able to handle it as directed, but they are not required to.
 Home to school transport is in line with current guidance: Dedicated Transport to schools and colleges COVID-19 operational guidance Swimming bus- Y 3 and Y4 kept separate on bus and at pool.
 Sanitise on entry and of bus and leisure centre.